Kamen Rider Hibiki: Makamou

+Giant-Type Makamo

-Giant-Type Makamo The most common type of Makamou, essentially daikaiju with heights that vary from 22 ft. to 75 ft.
+The Giant-Type Makamou are most common type of Makamou, essentially daikaiju with heights that vary from 22 ft. to 75 ft.
 Makamou that fall under this listing include Tsuchigumo (ツチグモ) and Bakegani (バケガニ).

+Summer-Type Makamou

-Summer-Type Makamou Human-sized Makamou that normally appear during the summer, apparently starting the Japanese legend of ghosts and yōkai appearing on Earth during the summer.
+The Summer-Type Makamou are human-sized Makamou that normally appear during the summer, apparently starting the Japanese legend of ghosts and yōkai appearing on Earth during the summer.
 While the Summer-Type Makamou lack in size, they make it up in their ability to replicate themselves in large numbers and when one is destroyed they can easily be replaced.
 The key to destroying them is to destroy the original so no more replicates can be created.
 The Ongekida finishers are the most efficient way of destroying them.

+Experimental Type Makamou

-Experimental-Type Makamou Makamou developed by the Man and Woman to suppress the other two types, modified to be resistant to Oni attacks after the Man and Woman analyzed the Armed Saber.
+The Experimental-Type Makamou are Makamou developed by the Man and Woman to suppress the other two types, modified to be resistant to Oni attacks after the Man and Woman analyzed the Armed Saber.